History of the Brooklyn Nets: 1976–1981: The move to the NBA and return to New Jersey

 The summer of 1976 saw the ABA–NBA merger finally take place.
 As part of the merger agreement, four teams from the ABA—the Nets, Denver Nuggets, Indiana Pacers, and San Antonio Spurs—joined the NBA.
 The Nets and Nuggets had actually applied to join the NBA in 1975, but were forced to play a lame-duck season in the ABA by court order.
-Prior to their first NBA season, the Nets traded two draft picks to the Kansas City Kings for guard Nate Archibald.
+Before their first NBA season, the Nets traded two draft picks to the Kansas City Kings for guard Nate Archibald.
 The Nets appeared to be poised to pick up where they left off in the ABA.

-However, they got a rude surprise when the NBA forced the Nets to pay an additional $4.8 million directly to the Knicks for "invading" the New York area.
+However, they got a rude surprise when the NBA forced the Nets to pay an additional $4.8 million "invasion fee" directly to the Knicks as a condition of being allowed to share the New York area.
 Coming on the heels of the $3.2 million that the team had to pay for joining the NBA, this left Boe short of cash, and he was forced to renege on a promised pay raise for Erving.
 Erving refused to play for the Nets under these conditions and refused to report to camp.

 The Nets offered Erving's contract to the Knicks in return for waiving the indemnity, but the Knicks turned it down.
 When the Philadelphia 76ers offered to acquire Erving for $3 million—roughly the same amount they had to pay for NBA membership—Boe had little choice but to accept.
 In essence, the Nets were forced to trade their franchise player for a berth in the NBA.